kubeflow/examples/xgboost/README.md

 ```

 ## Model Export
-The model is exported at location `/tmp/ames/housing.dat` and we will use the model asset to serve it using seldon-core.
+The model is exported at location `/tmp/ames/housing.dat` and we will use the model asset to serve it using [Seldon Core](https://github.com/SeldonIO/seldon-core/).

 ## Model Serving
 Model serving goes here